Siemens C651: Experimental programmes

-A number of experimental programmes have been run on the C651 cars.
+A number of experimental programmes had been run on the C651 cars.

 In the 2000s, the third and fourth cars, coloured in green had all but eight seats, four at each end of the car, removed completely.
 In its place was standing room with upholstered cushion, in an attempt to provide a degree of comfort to passengers standing in that space.
 This design proved to be unpopular with the commuters, and it was eventually dropped.
 The original seats between the 1st and 2nd door and the 3rd and 4th door on these cars have been replaced.
 The remaining upholstered seats were reverted to original seats in May 2006.
-All C151 trains have had their seats on the middle part of carriage removed.
+All C651 trains have had their seats on the middle part of carriage removed.

 Some trainsets were reconfigured to have more standing space in the late 1990s as part of an experimental programme.
 In particular, the second and fifth cars (the blue cars) were reconfigured to have more standing room on both sides of a seat row, as 3 seats from some later cars.

 More grab poles were also added to some cars.
 Regular grab poles in the centre of each car were replaced by grab poles that branch out into three in the centre, first in 2007, followed by triplicated hand grips and grab poles in 2014.
 Special non-slip floorings were also tested.